Hugh Dancy

-Early life and education
+Early life, family and education

 Dancy was born in Stoke-on-Trent, Staffordshire, and raised in Newcastle-under-Lyme.
 His mother, Sarah Ann Dancy (née Birley, born 1952), works in academic publishing.
 His father is philosophy professor Jonathan Dancy (born 1946), who teaches at the University of Reading and at the University of Texas at Austin.
 Hugh is the oldest of three children, followed by brother Jack Dancy (born 1977), who is co-director of the travel company Trufflepig Travel, and sister Katharine Sarah Redman (née Dancy, born 1980), who works for UNESCO.

-From the age of 5 to the age of 10, Dancy was educated at Edenhurst Preparatory School in Newcastle-under-Lyme.
+From age 5–10, Dancy was educated at Edenhurst Preparatory School in Newcastle-under-Lyme.
 At age 10, Dancy attended boarding school at the Dragon School in Oxford, then, at 13 at Winchester College.
 At age 18, he acted in the Winchester College Players production of Twelfth Night, which was performed in both Winchester and at the Minack Theatre in Cornwall.
-He went on to study English at St Peter's College, Oxford.
+He went on to earn an English Literature degree at St Peter's College, Oxford.

 Career

 After graduation, Dancy moved to London, where a chance conversation in a cafe led to his meeting casting director Ros Hubbard and agent Dallas Smith, who signed him.
 In 1999, Dancy appeared in the second series of Cold Feet in the role of Danny, who had a fleeting romance with Rachel, one of the show's main characters.
 In 2002, Dancy played Daniel Deronda in the BBC's adaptation of George Eliot's novel Daniel Deronda.

 Notable roles from film include Dancy's Prince Charmont from the 2004 film Ella Enchanted alongside Anne Hathaway and, from the same year, Galahad in King Arthur alongside later Hannibal co-star Mads Mikkelsen.
-In 2005, he starred as Adam Raki in Adam, an independent film which premiered at the Sundance Film Festival in 2009 and follows the story of a young man with autism.
+In 2005, he starred as Adam Raki in Adam, an independent film which premiered at the Sundance Film Festival in 2009 and follows the story of a young man diagnosed with autism.
 He went on to appear in various other films.